jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 These found comfort and promise in Marxism.

-## The Religion of the Russian Masses: Leninism
+## The Belief System of the Russian Masses: Leninism

 Founder | Lenin
 --- | ---